emilio-devesa/YamahaMediaDownloader/README.md

 ## 🚀 Setup & Installation

-This project includes automatic setup scripts for macOS to make installation easy.
+This project includes an automatic setup script for macOS to make installation simple.

 ### 1. Clone the repository
 ```